 - If a user has acid reflux, they may find that it also worsens the symptoms they are experiencing.
 Acid reflux can be an asthma trigger even when it is not accompanied by heartburn.

 - Patients who smoke tobacco products also often find that the smoking is causing their symptoms to flare up – sometimes dramatically.
 This is because the smoke irritates the airways, which can cause an inflammatory response that can lead to asthmatic symptoms.

 - Exercise-induced bronchoconstriction, also known as EIB, is also caused by an allergy trigger – which is physical exercise in the case.
 If a patient has asthma and participates in an exercise routine, they may experience a sudden worsening of the symptoms due to a restriction placed on their airways during physical activity.

-- In some cases, stress and anxiety can also contribute towards the worsening of asthma symptoms.
+- In some cases, can also contribute towards the worsening of asthma symptoms.
 This can sometimes even lead to an asthma attack.
 Patients should realize that anxiety and stress can also lead to a panic attack, which may exhibit similar symptoms as asthma does; thus it is often difficult to determine the specific kind of attack a patient is experiencing.

 Asthma Risk Factors

 Understanding the elements that are associated with an increased risk of developing asthma helps a patient better understand how they could have developed the disease.

 The American Lung Association reports that the following are the most common risk factors that contributes to a higher chance of being diagnosed as an asthmatic patient: